From Passive to Participatory: Re-thinking Teaching with EchoPoll

 Dr Luli Faber teaches in the School of Biomedical Sciences at The University of Queensland, specialising in physiology and neuroscience.
 She teaches to a diverse group of students, including those in Allied Health, Science, and Medicine programmes.
 Like many educators, she found the traditional lecture format limiting, with students passively absorbing information without real-time engagement.
 To address this, she turned to EchoPoll, a tool that has since re-shaped her teaching approach.

-“I started using EchoPoll because I found that I was quite dissatisfied with the standard passive lecture format where I was just delivering all this information to students sitting there, and I didn’t even know if they were listening to me, let alone understanding me.
-So I really wanted a way to engage with them and to find out if they were understanding what I was saying and be able to address any misunderstandings and misconceptions in the lecture as we went.”
+“I started using EchoPoll because I was increasingly dissatisfied with the traditional passive lecture format where I was simply delivering information to students sitting in front of me.
+I had no real insight into whether they were listening, let alone understanding.
+I wanted a way to truly engage with them, check their understanding in real time, and address misunderstandings and misconceptions during the lecture itself.”

 The impact of EchoPoll on her students has been significant.
-Instead of leaving lectures feeling drained, students now actively participate in discussions, creating a more dynamic and engaging atmosphere.
+Rather than leaving lectures feeling drained, students now actively participate in activities and discussions, creating a more dynamic, collaborative, and engaging learning environment.

-“Instead of at the end of a 50-minute lecture all being quite tired and drained, there’s a much lighter atmosphere.
-Most of them in the room engage with the poll, and they’ve given me really good feedback through teacher evaluations.
-They’ve said they find it really helpful to understand what they were learning, where to focus their study, and whether they were retaining the information.”
+“Instead of everyone being tired and drained at the end of a 50‑minute lecture, there’s a much lighter, more positive atmosphere.
+Most students in the room engage with the polls, and they’ve given me really strong feedback through their evaluations.
+They’ve said the polls help them understand what they’re learning, where to focus their study, and whether they’re actually retaining the information.”

-While it’s difficult to directly measure the impact of polling on grades – especially as she has implemented several new teaching strategies simultaneously – Dr Faber is confident that the active learning environment contributes positively to student comprehension and retention.
+While it’s challenging to directly measure the isolated impact of polling on grades—especially as she has introduced several new teaching strategies at once—Dr Faber is confident that the more active learning environment is contributing positively to students’ comprehension and long‑term retention.

-One common concern among educators is how to balance interactive activities like polling with the need to cover large amounts of content.
-Dr Faber has found that prioritising deeper learning over content volume is a worthwhile trade-off.
-She also observes that, beyond reinforcing subject knowledge, polling also helps students develop critical skills such as teamwork, communication, and analytical thinking – skills that are crucial for their future careers.
+A common concern among educators is how to balance interactive activities like polling with the pressure to “get through” large volumes of content.
+Dr Faber has found that intentionally prioritising deeper learning over breadth of coverage is a worthwhile trade‑off.
+Beyond reinforcing subject knowledge, she also sees polling helping students build critical skills such as teamwork, communication, and analytical thinking—capabilities that are essential for their future careers.

 Dr Faber unpacks this further by explaining how she uses polling in group work activities: “If I put up a poll that asks them to assess a picture, or establish which one of these pictures doesn’t belong in a certain context, that will stimulate discussion with others that will help their communication skills, their group teamwork, their social learning, and also their critical thinking where they start having to think critically and practise creating argument and evaluating their thinking in communication with others.”